reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-Lastly we'll add some CSS to add some spacing between the game status and the board:
+Lastly we'll add some CSS to add some spacing between the status of the game and the board:

 ```css styles.css
 .status {